mjlp9566/Hidden-Eye-V1/README.md

 # Hidden-Eye-V1👁️

 <h2>Description</h2>
 A python application for windows that monitor the login failed and success attempts and capture the picture of the intruder who  enters the password.

 <h2>Methodology</h2>

-In windows, The Login failed event will have an in <b>4625</b> and it will be stored in windows logs.
-By using the evengt id we can create a task attached to the event, so that whenever the event happens the task will be triggered and this task creation for the event can be done with the windows <b>schtasks</b> command.
-These process is automated using subprocess module and a python to capture the image is attached to the task.
+In windows, The Login failed event will have an id `4625` and it will be stored in windows logs.
+By using the event id we can create a task attached to the event, so that whenever the event happens the task will be triggered and this task creation for the event can be done with the windows <b>schtasks</b> command.
+These process is automated using subprocess module and a python program to capture the image is attached to the task.

 <h2>Usage</h2>